Is this a Prime Time To acquire Redwood Trust Inc. (RWT) stock - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of RWT by taking a closer look at its different ratios.
+We take a closer look at RWT’s different ratios to gain a better understanding of the stock.
 In the meantime, Its Debt-to-Equity ratio is 10.84 whereas as Long-Term Debt/Eq ratio is at 8.97.

 Upgrades & Downgrades